Constraining Dark Matter lifetime with a deep gamma-ray survey of the Perseus Galaxy Cluster with MAGIC: Introduction

-The standard cosmological model predicts \glspl{cg} to be the latest and most massive structures to form in the Universe \citep{Peebles:1994xt}.
-With higher \gls{dm} concentration and closer distances, \glspl{dsph} and the Galactic Center are among the best regions to search for annihilating \glspl{wimp}. \glspl{cg} however, with masses of the order of $10^{14-15}$~M$_\odot$~\citep[$\sim$80$\%$ of it in the form of \gls{dm}, see e.g.,][]{Jeltema:2008vu,Pinzke:2009cp}, are excellent laboratories to study decaying \gls{dm}.
-The Perseus \gls{cg} is a cool-core cluster located at a distance of 77.7~Mpc (redshift $z=0.0183$).
-Perseus is very bright in X-rays, and one of the best candidates for detecting cosmic-ray induced gamma rays that come from particle acceleration at the cluster core~\citep{Aleksic:2009ir,Pinzke:2010st,Pinzke:2011ek}.
-The Perseus \gls{cg} is considered among the most promising \glspl{cg} for gamma-ray indirect \gls{dm} detection~\citep{SanchezConde:2011ap}.
+The standard cosmological model predicts CGs to be the latest and most massive structures to form in the Universe \citep{Peebles:1994xt}.
+With higher DM concentration and closer distances, dSphs and the Galactic Center are among the best regions to search for annihilating WIMPs.
+CGs however, with masses of the order of $10^{14-15}$~M$_\odot$~\citep[$\sim$80$\%$ of it in the form of DM, see e.g.,][]{Jeltema:2008vu,Pinzke:2009cp}, are excellent laboratories to study decaying DM.
+The Perseus CG is a cool-core cluster located at a distance of 77.7~Mpc (redshift $z=0.0183$).
+Perseus is very bright in X-rays, and one of the best candidates for detecting CR induced gamma rays that come from particle acceleration at the cluster core~\citep{Aleksic:2009ir,Pinzke:2010st,Pinzke:2011ek}.
+The Perseus CG is considered among the most promising CGs for gamma-ray indirect DM detection~\citep{SanchezConde:2011ap}.

-The \gls{magic} telescopes~\citep{Aleksic:2014lkm} have observed the Perseus \gls{cg} since 2009, the deepest exposure the instrument has carried out.
-The campaign took place over several consecutive years and comprised almost 400~h of recorded data until 2017. \gls{magic} is a system of two 17~m diameter \glspl{iact} capable of detecting gamma rays in the very high energy (VHE, E$>50$~GeV) band.
-For low zenith angle observations, \gls{magic} has an angular resolution of $\sim$0.1$^\circ$, a trigger threshold of $\sim$50~GeV, and sensitivity for point-like sources of $\sim$0.66\% of Crab Nebula flux above 220~GeV in 50~h of observation~\citep{Aleksic:2014lkm}.
-The \gls{magic} campaign on Perseus \gls{cg} proved to be very fruitful, producing the strongest limits on \gls{cr} acceleration and \gls{cr} pressure in the core of the cluster~\citep{Aleksic:2009ir,Aleksic:2011cp}; a clear detection and model for the radio galaxy NGC~1275, at the center of the cluster~\citep{Aleksic:2011eb, Aleksic:2013kaa}; and the detection of the peculiar radio galaxy IC~310, located at 0.6~deg from the Perseus \gls{cg} center, which provides important evidence related to the acceleration of \glspl{cr} close to black holes~\citep{Aleksic:2010xk, Aleksic:2013bya, Aleksic:2014xsg}.
+The Major Atmospheric Gamma Imaging Cherenkov (MAGIC) telescopes~\citep{Aleksic:2014lkm} have observed the Perseus CG since 2009, the deepest exposure the instrument has carried out.
+The campaign took place over several consecutive years and comprised almost 400~h of recorded data until 2017.
+MAGIC is a system of two 17~m diameter Imaging Atmospheric Cherenkov Telescopes (IACTs) capable of detecting gamma rays in the very high energy (VHE, E$>50$~GeV) band.
+For low zenith angle observations, MAGIC has an angular resolution of $\sim$0.1$^\circ$, a trigger threshold of $\sim$50~GeV, and sensitivity for point-like sources of $\sim$0.66\% of Crab Nebula flux above 220~GeV in 50~h of observation~\citep{Aleksic:2014lkm}.
+The MAGIC campaign on Perseus CG proved to be very fruitful, producing the strongest limits on CR acceleration and CR pressure in the core of the cluster~\citep{Aleksic:2009ir,Aleksic:2011cp}; a clear detection and model for the radio galaxy NGC~1275, at the center of the cluster~\citep{Aleksic:2011eb, Aleksic:2013kaa}; and the detection of the peculiar radio galaxy IC~310, located at 0.6~deg from the Perseus CG center, which provides important evidence related to the acceleration of CRs close to black holes~\citep{Aleksic:2010xk, Aleksic:2013bya, Aleksic:2014xsg}.